ttscoff/bunch/bunch-files/keystrokes.md

 | <kbd>ctrl</kbd>, <kbd>control</kbd>   | Control Modifier (⌃) (CTRL) |
 | <kbd>cmd</kbd>, <kbd>command</kbd>    | Command Modifier (⌘) (CMD)  |

+### Sending Global Key Combinations

+The standard way to use key combos is to send them to a specific application, as shown above.
+It is possible, though, to send a global key command that will trigger any actions, services, or apps with global listeners.
+To do so, just put the key command on its own line with no preceding dash:

+    {@$F1}

+That sends Command-Shift-F1 as a general keystroke.
+You can trigger global key combos when closing a Bunch by using the "double negative" syntax:

+    !!{@$F1}

 ## Typing Strings {#typingstrings}